dbmcclain/Lisp-Actors/Actors/background.md

 CompSci, and I immersed myself into Common Lisp, at first with Allegro, then Harlequin Common Lisp.

 That is where I have remained, mostly, for the past 30 years.
+I often state that "Lisp is what Forth always wanted to be when it grew up..."

 This Actors project was an outgrowth of earlier work, called Butterfly (ca. 2008), whose aim was to control various pieces of laboratory gear